liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 *Markdown importer image file extensions*(.bmp, .gif, .jpeg, .jpg, or .png for example)

-You can change the article parent file suffix:

-*Markdown importer article intro*
+You can change the article parent file suffix with the *Markdown importer article intro* setting.

-You can modify the image folder path the importer looks for in the ZIP file:

-*Markdown importer image folder*
+You can modify the image folder path the importer looks for in the ZIP file with the *Markdown importer image folder* setting.

 **New Article Priority Increment Setting:** By default the priority for new articles is incremented by `1.0`.
 To disable this increment so that articles get